Volume Control Circuit for Speaker: Step by Step Guide to Enjoy Your Music

 Step 2: Make sure everything fits

-Place your inputs, potentiometer, outputs, and make sure they all fit in your enclosure with enough room for the connecting wires.
+Place your inputs, potentiometer, and outputs, and make sure they all fit in your enclosure with enough room for the connecting wires.

 Step 3: Wire your system according to your diagram